scientific-dev/colormath.js/README.md

 ## Help

-If any doubts, bugs or reports regarding the module or the documentation you can create an [issue](https://github.com/scientific-dev/colormath/issues) in github.
+If any doubts, bugs, reports regarding the module or want to add a new conversion or a new color model you can create an [issue](https://github.com/scientific-dev/colormath/issues) in github.